Tuition Deposit and Payment

 • pay your seat deposit or tuition

-Once you are accepted to a program, you must pay your tuition deposit to hold your seat.
+Once accepted into a program, you must pay your tuition deposit within 30 days of acceptance to hold your seat.
 Tuition and fees are then due on the first day of classes.

 If you are new to Sask Polytech, your username and password will be sent to you shortly after you have applied to a program or registered for a course.
+You need this information to log in to mySaskPolytech.
 Learn more about what is available on mySaskPolytech.

 Payment options

-Visit Enrolment Services on campus and pay your program tuition by:
+Visit Enrolment Services on campus to make payments:

 • cash (up to a maximum of $1000)